News

 Children’s pensions are payable for up to two eligible children until they reach age 23.
 If the child is unable to earn a living because of a condition that existed both when you retired and when you died, these payments can be extended indefinitely.

-If you want to find out more then please get in touch to arrange a complimentary consultation today.
+If you want to find out more about the NHS 2015 Pension Scheme then please get in touch to arrange a complimentary consultation today.

 Content correct at the time of writing and is intended for general information only and should not be construed as advice.